 - 3/4 ounce dry vermouth

-Add the white rum, orange curaçao, dry vermouth and grenadine to a shaker filled with ice and shake until well-chilled.
+Add the white rum, orange curaçao, dry vermouth and grenadine to a mixing glass with ice and stir until well-chilled.

 Strain into a chilled cocktail glass.